-- The sponsor's funding requirements for the fiscal year ending June 30, 2019; - The Fund's eligibility to receive an allocation of the premium tax for the fiscal year ending June 30, 2019; and - The Fund's eligibility to provide supplemental benefits for the plan year beginning July 1, 2019.
+- The sponsor's funding requirements for the fiscal year ending June 30, 2019 - The Fund's eligibility to receive an allocation of the premium tax for the fiscal year ending June 30, 2019 - The Fund's eligibility to provide supplemental benefits for the plan year beginning July 1, 2019

 This report is based on the sponsor's election to finance benefit obligations using the Optional funding policy as defined in West Virginia Code §8-22-20 (e)(1).
-The sponsor changed the funding policy used to determine contributions from the Standard funding policy to the Optional funding policy, effective March 11, 2015.
+The sponsor changed the funding policy used to determine contributions from the Alternative funding policy to the Optional funding policy, effective January 5, 2015.

-The key features of the Optional funding policy, effective for plan years beginning after January 1, 2010, for plans previously financing benefits with the Standard funding policy, are summarized below;
+The key features of the Optional funding policy, effective for plan years beginning after January 1, 2010, are summarized below:

-- The current local Plan is closed to new employees - New employees are covered in the multiple employer statewide plan Municipal Police Officers and Firefighters Retirement System - Benefits and expenses in the closed local Plan are financed by contributions made from the following sources: - Employee contributions of 7.0% of pay for members hired before January 1, 2010, increased by up to 2.5% of pay if elected by the Board of trustees of the Plan.
-Employees hired after January 1, 2010, contribute 9.5% of pay; - The premium tax allocation assigned to the Fund for the plan year; and - Employer contributions equal to the normal cost, net of employee contributions, plus a 40year closed period amortization from July 1, 1991 (14 Years remaining as of July 1, 2017) on a level dollar basis, of the unfunded actuarial accrued liability net of premium tax allocation applicable to the plan year.
+- The current local Plan is closed to new employees - New employees are covered in the multiple employer statewide plan Municipal Police Officers and Firefighters Retirement System - Benefits and expenses in the closed local Plan are financed by contributions made from the following sources: - o Employee contributions of 7.0% of pay for members hired before January 1, 2010, increased by up to 2.5% of pay if elected by the Board of Trustees of the Plan.
+Employees hired on or after January 1, 2010, contribute 9.5% of pay; - o The premium tax allocation assigned to the Fund for the plan year; and - Employer contributions equal to the normal cost, net of employee contributions, plus a 40year closed period amortization from January 1, 2010, on a level dollar basis, of the unfunded actuarial accrued liability net of premium tax allocation applicable to the plan year.